 04 of 07

 Garlic scapes give this tasty dressing a light garlic flavor and beautiful green color.
-This super easy homemade dressing recipe is a great alternative to the usual Green Goddess dressing, and adds welcome pep to iceberg lettuce and tossed green salads.Continue to 5 of 7 below.
+This super easy garlic scape dressing recipe is a great alternative to the usual Green Goddess dressing, and adds welcome pep to iceberg lettuce and tossed green salads.Continue to 5 of 7 below.

 05 of 07